 GeneCards Summary for CXCR4 Gene

 CXCR4 (C-X-C Motif Chemokine Receptor 4) is a Protein Coding gene.
-Diseases associated with CXCR4 include whim syndrome and glioma susceptibility 9.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Diseases associated with CXCR4 include Whim Syndrome and Hiv-1.
+Among its related pathways are PEDF Induced Signaling and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and ubiquitin protein ligase binding.
-An important paralog of this gene is CCR9.
+An important paralog of this gene is CXCR2.